yz3440/commlab-video-compilation/README.md

 ```

 ## Usage
 If it's not straightforward enough, run the program with `python main.py`, after all the video files is in it.
+If you are not happy with the result, feel free to tweak some of the exposed variables related to the text styles.